nhsx/skunkworks-long-stayer-risk-stratification-baseline/README.md

 In order to use it, once you have completed step 4 above, you need to navigate to the `fake_data_generation` folder (e.g. `cd fake_data_generation` if you are in the same folder that this README is in) and then call `python3 generate_fake_data.py` to run the script with default options.

-For more detail on options available when generating fake data, please see [Fake Data Generation documentation](fake_data_generation/README.md)
+For more detail on options available when generating fake data, please see [Fake Data Generation documentation](fake_data_generation/README.md).

+### Integration test

+There is an end-to-end integration test available, contained in `tests`.

+In order to use it, once you have completed step 4 above, you need to navigate to the `tests` folder (e.g. `cd tests` if you are in the same folder that this README is in) and then call `bash integration_test.sh` to run the script.

+For more detail on the steps undertaken by the integration test, please see the [integration test documentation](tests/README.md).

 ## NHS AI Lab Skunkworks